 As you hike towards Annapurna Base Camp, you will gradually see soaring mountain Annapurna II, Annapurna III, Annapurna IV, Annapurna South, Machhapuchhare, Nilgiri, Dhaulagiri, Himchuli, Lamjung Himal and many more in approximate proximity.
-You will be mesmerized having the magnificent view of Himalayas from the very beginning and it will pull you closer and closer as you ascend.
+You will be mesmerized having the magnificent view of the Himalayas from the very beginning and it will pull you closer and closer as you ascend.
 Your expedition towards the Base Camp will let you watch tall and colossal snow-capped ranges hugging the blue sky.

 Your trek will take you up to 4,130 meters at the Base Camp.
-During the Annapurna Base Camp trek, you are less likely to face the altitude-related problems.
+During the Annapurna Base Camp trek, you are less likely to face altitude-related problems.

 Annapurna region has preserved cultural and historical heritage.
 The trekking region can be a good trekking zone for solo travelers as it is one of the busiest trials after Everest Base Camp.

 This Annapurna region trail is well-liked by many trekkers around the world.
 Also, it is a popular choice for female solo travelers from abroad to Nepali travelers.
-Besides, the trail is easier than Everest Base Camp trek for many, especially the beginners.
+Besides, the trail is easier than the Everest Base Camp trek for many, especially beginners.

 Annapurna Base Camp 14 days trek is designed for the trekkers who are planning to travel in a relaxed modus.
-Also, the trek can be customized to an 11-day itinerary if you are in urgency to meet your next schedule.
+Also, the trek can be customized to an 11-day itinerary if you are urgency to meet your next schedule.